 Reading Lists for Nine Year Olds +

-I love a list.
+It’s no secret that I love a list.
 I think it’s the librarian in me.
-I love lists nearly as much as my long time teacher librarian friend and colleague, Kristen.
+I love lists nearly as much as my long-time teacher librarian friend and colleague, Kristen.
 Her lists are a joy to behold.
 I feel calm just being near a Kristen List.
 I love the way she ticks things off her list with such confidence.
 When one list is finished a page is turned in her non dog eared notebook and another list is made.

 Whilst I don’t like the idea of ‘boys books’ and ‘girls books’ – having worked at single sex schools for many years now (boys first, now girls) I am very aware there are actually some distinct differences in reading preference.
 However there are also many, many titles which will suit both sexes.
 So I’ve not labelled my lists ‘boys’ and ‘girls’…I’ve just made some slightly more girl focussed, and some slightly more boy focused.
 You’ll get the idea!

 The link to a PDF of each list is above each image.

 Books recommended in these lists can be purchased through Australian based online bookstore Booktopia.
 If you live in the US or would prefer to use Amazon click here.
 If you live in the UK or would prefer to use Book Depository click here.

 Purchases clicked through from the Children’s Books Daily site result in a small commission.
 Commission is used in part to maintain Children’s Books Daily and to support community groups which connect children with books.